-d) Backstay deflectors.
+d) Backstay deflectors (one per backstay).

 C.6.3 Halyard Messengers are permitted while racing, but only to allow movement of the halyard between the sheave and the deck, not to totally remove the halyard from the rig when racing, except when replacing a damaged halyard.